Our drinking water

 - Waitaki District Council

-Many people have their water supplied by a privately-owned scheme.
-If your water is supplied by a privately-owned scheme, you should contact the scheme's owner directly for more information.
+Some properties have their water supplied by a privately-owned community water scheme.
+If your water is supplied by a privately-owned scheme, you should contact the scheme's owner directly if you want information.

-If you get your water from your own private household supply, such as a well or spring, or use a rooftop rainwater collection system, then it is your own responsibility to make sure your water is safe to drink.
+If you get your water from your own private household supply, such as a well or spring, or use a rooftop rainwater collection system, then it is your responsibility to provide water that is safe to drink.

 Keeping your private water supply safe

-- Learn where your well is located and ensure it’s in good condition.
+- Learn where your well is located, how deep it is drilled and ensure it’s in good condition.

-- Regularly test the water supply by taking a sample and sending it to a lab for analysis.
+- Regularly test your water supply by taking a sample and sending it to a lab for analysis.
+Taumata Arowai maintains a register of accredited water testing laboratories around New Zealand.

 Testing your water supply

-There is potential for a range of contaminants to reach groundwater.
+There is potential for a range of contaminants to reach groundwater and surface water.
 Testing for these is important because drinking contaminated water can have serious health consequences.
 Contaminants that can be found in our water include the following:

-Viruses or bacteria like E. coli can come from faecal material from grazing animals or septic systems, or from farm effluent spread on the land, which can infiltrate groundwater supplies.
+Pathogens, such as viruses or bacteria can come from faecal material from grazing animals or animal or human effluent storage and disposal.

-You should test for E. coli quarterly, especially following significant rainfall.
+- E.coli is an indicator of faecal contamination.
+You should test for E. coli quarterly, especially following heavy rainfall.

-Nitrate can enter groundwater from farming activities, principally through animal urine and fertilisers, as well as from wastewater disposal and landfill.
+Nitrate can enter groundwater from farming activities, usually through animal urine and fertilisers, as well as from wastewater disposal and landfills.

-We recommend testing nitrate levels annually, preferably during spring, when nitrate levels tend to be higher.
+- We recommend testing nitrate levels annually, preferably during spring or autumn when nitrate levels tend to be higher.
+You should flush the tap for 10 minutes before sampling.

 Heavy metals and organic chemicals

-A test for a full range of heavy metals and organic chemicals is more expensive, but only needs to be done once.
+- A test for a full range of heavy metals and organic chemicals can be expensive, but only needs to be done once, unless you notice a change in the water.

-- Read our brochure on private well testing and protection (PDF File, 1.06MB)
+- Read our brochure on private well testing and protection (PDF File, 244.54KB)

 - Contact your local water zone committee.